-From the CN Tower and Art Gallery of Ontario, to High Park, Ripley’s Aquarium and the St. Lawrence Market, Toronto is filled with popular sites and attractions that are well-know to visitors and locals alike.
-But there’s also quite a few lesser-known, strange and interesting places to visit that you might not have thought about.
+From the CN Tower and Art Gallery of Ontario, to High Park, Ripley’s Aquarium and the St. Lawrence Market, Toronto is filled with popular sites and attractions that are well-known to visitors and locals alike.
+But there are also quite a few lesser-known, strange, and interesting places to visit that you might not have thought about.
 Some are hidden, while others are just not as well known as the bigger attractions you can find in the city.
 If you’re looking for something a bit different to do, here are seven unusual things to see in Toronto.

 01 of 07

 There is a house in Toronto, located at 54½ St. Patrick St., that happens to be missing its other half.
 The average person strolls right by without noticing (it’s easy to miss), but take time to look and you’ll likely end up doing a double-take.
 But your eyes aren’t deceiving you – it really is half a house.
 The strange residence is well over 100 years old and was dethatched from its neighbour in the 1970s when the owners refused to sell.

 The Monkey’s Paw has always been a unique place to visit.
 The antiquarian bookshop, located at Bloor and Lansdowne, stocks a vast collection of weird and wonderful books that you won’t find anywhere else.
 This is a store where it's easy to lose all track of time as you peruse the strange yet intriguing tomes.
 You won’t find bestsellers here, but you might, as the store’s website suggests, find something you never knew you needed.
 The best (and most unusual) aspect, however, is the store’s Biblo-Mat, a coin-operated vending machine that dispenses randomly-selected old books.
 It’s the world’s first device of its kind and worth visiting the shop for.
 See how it works here.

 03 of 07